kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 Test Passed
 ```

-Using this, we can generate a table that explores how many floor can be check for different number of drops and eggs.
+Using this, we can generate a table that explores how many floors can be check for different number of drops and eggs.

 <figure class="fullwidth">